-WordPress is incredibly popular right now.
+WordPress is incredibly popular right now, and it’s used by the most popular custom website design and development companies.
 Statistics say it powers 30% of the entire internet.
 We have written several great articles about why we love it but a lot of folks don’t know that there are two very different sides to WordPress: WordPress.com and self-hosted WordPress available free from WordPress.org.
 We will walk through the differences between the two, some pro/cons, then our recommendation.

 WordPress.com is a paid website you can use to easily build your own site.
 Similar to SquareSpace or Wix, their tools make it really easy to use a dashboard to create your own webpage.
 You also create an account that can be used across other Automattic (the creator of WordPress) products like JetPack and WooCommerce.
 By using the .com version of WordPress, it is super easy and inexpensive to signup and build your own webpage with almost zero technical ability.
 There are free versions of the framework, and the ability to see basic visitor statistics on your site and add functionality through installing plugins.